 they enjoy the performance aspect of music.
 Children experience listening to music from different cultures and eras.

-Music is taught as a discrete subject but also across the curriculum, we use Charanga as a basis for for music lessons.
 Areas of learning, such as times tables in maths, vocabulary in languages and movement in dance can all incorporate different elements of music.
 A weekly singing assembly allows the children opportunities to develop their singing skills and gain an understanding of how ensembles work.
 Performances, such as Christmas plays and nativities and end of year shows, demonstrate that music is important to the life of the school.
-Extracurricular activities, such as choir and peripatetic music lessons, also provide children with experience of making music.
+Extracurricular activities, such as choir, Young Voices and peripatetic music lessons, also provide children with experience of making music.

 In EYFS, children have opportunities to sing, explore sounds and dance and play to music.
 They learn how sounds can be changed, sing simple songs from memory, recognise repeated sounds and sound patterns and match movement to music.
 Children might also have the opportunity to compose using a variety of musical instruments.
-Children will be able to perform their compositions in the spotlight stage area of the outdoor provision.”
+Children will be able to perform their compositions in the spotlight stage area of the outdoor provision.

 Children will be taught to: